 **** out of *****

-McPherson is not breaking any new ground here, even naming it the over used Let The Good Times Roll, but his blues based rock combo works all over, sometimes surprisingly well.
+McPherson is not breaking any new ground here, even naming the record the over used phrase Let The Good Times Roll, but his blues based rock combo works all over, sometimes surprisingly well.
 The title track is a perfect intro with strumming guitars, rolling, piano, bumping bass and a sense of smiling in the production; instant winner in our book.

 Backed by his band: Jimmy Sutton (upright bass), Jason Smay (drums), Ray Jacildo (keys) and Doug Corcoran (saxophone, guitar, keys) McPherson strolls through the late 50's/early 60's rock and roll touch points.
 The blues gospel mixing of "Bossy" is paired with the sax rock bop of "It's All Over But The Shouting".